Profil de Thibaut ROTA

-Currently, I am analysing and writing about datas acquired during my PhD (2015 to 2018) in the BIOREF team ( http://www.ecolab.omp.eu/rubrique2/equipes/bioref), under the supervising of LECERF Antoine (http://www.ecolab.omp.eu/profils/LECERF_Antoine) and CHAUVET Eric (http://www.ecolab.omp.eu/profils/CHAUVET_Eric), and I am very exciting to start future projects in ecological research.
+I did my PhD research (2015 to 2018) in the BIOREF team ( http://www.ecolab.omp.eu/rubrique2/equipes/bioref), under the supervising of LECERF Antoine (http://www.ecolab.omp.eu/profils/LECERF_Antoine) and CHAUVET Eric (http://www.ecolab.omp.eu/profils/CHAUVET_Eric), where I studied the ecological importance of intraspecific functional traits.

-Those keywords depict easily my research interests: Eco-evolutionary dynamics; Animal personality; Pace-of-life syndrome; Metabolic theory of ecology; Trait-based ecology; Phenotypic traits
+Those keywords depict easily my research interests: Morphological traits; Animal personality; Pace-of-life syndrome; Metabolic theory of ecology; Trait-based ecology; Phenotypic traits; Global changes

 - Achour Laribi (2016).
 Dir.: Antoine Lecerf, Co-dir.: Thibaut Rota.
 Morphological variability among Cordulgaster boltonii populations in the Montagne Noire streams.

-Rota T., Jabiol J., Chauvet E., Lecerf A., 2017.
+Rota T., Jabiol J., Chauvet E. and Lecerf A. 2017.
 Effects of intraspecific variability in aquatic invertebrates on litter decomposition.
-Oral communication, Plant Litter Processing in Freshwaters (PLPF, 8th), International Conference, Bilbao, Spain.
+Plant Litter Processing in Freshwaters (PLPF), Bilbao, Spain.

-Rota T., Jabiol J., Chauvet E., Lecerf A., 2017.
+Rota T., Jabiol J., Chauvet E. and Lecerf A. 2017.
 Effects of intraspecific variability in aquatic invertebrates on litter decomposition.
-Oral communication, Functional Ecology and Environment (FEE, 1st), International Conference, Toulouse, France.
+Functional Ecology and Environment (FEE), Toulouse, France.

-Rota T., Jabiol J., Chauvet E., Lecerf A., 2016.
+Rota T., Jabiol J., Chauvet E. and Lecerf A. 2016.
 Phenotypic correlates of resource intake rate in a population of litter-feeding detritivores.
-Flash communication, session Ecosystem functioning and dynamics.
 Sfécologie, International Conference of Ecological Sciences, Marseille, France.